By Jeff Keaton – Renewanation Founder & CEO

 We believe that the best way to secure a Christian worldview for children is to teach them from a Christian perspective at home, church and school.

 For those of you who know that God has called you to place your children in non-Christian schools, you must go over the top to offset the secular view they are receiving at school.
 Just telling them, “that’s what we believe,” isn’t good enough.
 You must be living and teaching Jesus and His Word at home.
-You must involve your children in a healthy church where there are serious Christian, young people around them and you must make sure they are being taught, at a deep level, why Christianity is a reasonable and truthful set of beliefs.
-In reality, all parents, regardless of where your children attend school should be doing this.
+You must involve your children in a healthy church where there are serious Christian young people and you must make sure they are being taught, at a deep level, why Christianity is a reasonable and truthful set of beliefs.
+In reality, all parents, regardless of where your children attend school, should be doing this.

 I have met many parents who tell me they just cannot afford to provide their children a Christian education.
 I always tell them they simply can’t afford not to.
 I know many Christian parents whose children no longer believe the Bible and the core teachings of Christianity.
 Their education destroyed their faith in Christian belief.
 These parents would literally cash in their entire retirement if it would bring their child’s mind back to belief in Christianity.
 They would pay any price to see their child knowing and serving Jesus but for many it is a dream that likely they will never realize.